thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 	* Node - JavaScript for the server
 * Briefly describe the purpose of each of the above.

-##Content
+## Content

-###Production, Staging, and Development
+### Production, Staging, and Development

 In most web software companies there are 3 major "environments" which host and run the companies software applications: production, staging, and development.

 Production is a server (or collection of servers) that is live, on the open web, and accessible to the public.
 When you type [www.google.com](www.google.com) into your browser, you are making a request to Google's "production environment".
 Production environments are carefully configured and designed process users requests as quickly as possible.

-Staging is a typically a clone of the production environment.
+Staging is typically a clone of the production environment.
 The purpose of staging is to allow developers to test their code somewhere that behaves identically to production, but isn't available to the public.
 These are often available within the companies local network, or gated behind a user/password authentication screen.

 Your development environment is your laptop, desktop, or whatever device you use to write code.

-###The Purpose of a Development Environment
+### The Purpose of a Development Environment

 Unlike production and staging, this environment is optimized for humans, instead of machines.
 Where production and staging need to respond to requests as fast as possible, development environments should help you generate code as quickly as possible.